Skip to content

 Involving the Mouse

 Now, a lot of what we want to do with widgets involves mouse tracking, so ui.core.js provides a mixin object that includes lots of useful methods for the mouse.
-All we need to do is add the $.ui.mouse object to our widget prototype:
+All we need to do is add the $.ui.mouse widget to our widget prototype:

 And override $.ui.mouse's functions (_mouseStart, _mouseDrag, _mouseStop) to do something useful, and call this._mouseInit in your this._init and this._mouseDestroy in your this.destroy.
-You also have to incorporate the $.ui.mouse.defaults in your defaults (most easily by doing $.ui.widgetName.defaults = $.extend({}, $.ui.mouse.defaults, {all my other defaults...}).
+The mouse defaults are automagically including in your options object; see the mouse code for details.

 Let's add some mouse control to our greenerizer:

-Green6 = $.extend({}, $.ui.green5.prototype, $.ui.mouse,{ // leave the old Green5 alone; create a new object
+Green6 = $.extend({}, $.ui.green5.prototype, { // leave the old Green5 alone; create a new object

 _init: function(){